rkashyap621/Python-Pomodoro_GUI/README.md

 ![Work Timer Reappear](https://i.postimg.cc/T3yntqmT/GH18.png)

-At any moment, if the user want to stop the timer and reset it, they can aheive it by clicking on **Reset** button.
+At any moment, if the user want to stop the timer and reset it, they can achieve it by clicking on **Reset** button.
+Also, the schedule for **Work Timer**, **Short Break Timer** and **Longg Break Timer** can be adjusted according to user preference and needs in the script anytime.